 This vegan chocolate pumpkin cake is a party in your mouth.
 The pumpkin flavor is hidden but the moisture it contributes is not.
 The next time you bake a chocolate cake, add a little pumpkin and you won’t be sorry.

-Chocolate Pumpkin Cake (vegan, dairy-free, gluten-free)
+Vegan Chocolate Pumpkin Cake

-Chocolate cake is magical, isn’t it?
+Vegan chocolate cake is magical, isn’t it?

 But the thought of re-making it with a hidden veggie makes it more so.
 Here, I decided to add pumpkin to see what it would do for the texture.